-Want to know how to design your own typeface?
+Want to know all about font design?
 You're in good company.
 There has been a boom in type design recently and its popularity shows no signs of abating.

 More and more people are trying it out, teaching it, learning it, crafting fonts to make a living out of it or just for the sheer fun of it.
 This process has been fuelled by an influx of new tools on the market, and it's a win-win situation for everyone involved.